oercompbiomed/CBM104/setup.md

 CBM104/Extra_imaging_in_R>`jupyter notebook`

-and you will load the `R kernel` when opening an  `.ipynb`  notebook, say `ProbsAndDistr.ipynb` in the `Probabilities-and-Distributions` folder.
+and you will load the `R kernel` when opening an  `.ipynb` notebook with R-code, say `0.0-R-test.ipynb`.